 The apple is the official fruit of New York State, and there are more than 40 different varieties and approximately 600 producers in the Empire State.
-With fall foliage season underway, take a scenic drive to your nearest orchard to wander through apple-scented countrysides, pick your own bagful, and enjoy warm cider doughnuts, pressed apple cider, and freshly baked pies!
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
-Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
-Travelers may undergo COVID testing to test out.
-For more details, see the guidelines for the travel advisory here.
-Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.
+As fall foliage season gets underway, plan a scenic drive to your nearest orchard to wander through apple-scented countrysides, pick your own bagful, and enjoy warm cider doughnuts, pressed apple cider, and freshly baked pies!

 Rulfs Orchard (Adirondacks)

 Rulfs Orchard in Peru turns out more than 10,000 handmade pies a year, so a trip there will certainly satisfy your sweet tooth.
 Sample apple cider donuts or frosted pumpkin cookies as you search for your favorite type of apples.
 Some of the varieties available include McIntosh, Cortland, Northern Spy, and Empire.
-Head to the orchard soon because u-pick season only lasts as long as the apples do!
-While you’re at the orchard, take a wagon ride to the pumpkin patch to pick your very own pumpkin, and don’t forget to get that famous apple pie from Rulfs’ 9,900-square-foot farm stand!
+Plan your trip to the orchard soon because u-pick season (which starts September 10) only lasts as long as the apples do!
+While you’re at the orchard, take a wagon ride to the pumpkin patch to pick your very own pumpkin (starting around mid-September), and don’t forget to get that famous apple pie from Rulfs’ 9,900-square-foot farm stand!
 U-pick apple prices vary depending on the quantity.

 Indian Ladder Farms (Capital-Saratoga)